Friendly0Fire/railjack_guide/content/guide/begin.md

 ##### Engineering

 Engineering is a core skill of any good Railjack crew, but may not be the most exciting role to most.
 If you find that the idea of being in the cargo hold crafting ammunition and ensuring that all levels remain high enough to keep the ship going, then this is your category.
-Unfortunately, this is also the most expensive category to level if you want to be useful, with the absolute minimum being Rank 5 (Dome Charge Forge) in order to be able to craft every resource the ship needs.
+Unfortunately, this is also the most expensive category to level if you want to be useful, with the absolute minimum being Rank 5 (Dome Charge Forge) in order to be able to craft every consumable the ship needs.
 In addition, Ranks 6 (Forge Accelerator) and 7 (Full Optimization) are often seen as essential due to their significant buffs.

 #### Optimal Paths